 Download CBSE Revision Notes for CBSE Class 09 Social Science Natural Vegetation and Wild Life Chapter-13 Natural Vegetation and Wild Life: Vegetation types, distribution as well as altitudinal variation, need for conservation and various measures.
 Major species, their distribution, need for conservation and various measures.

-Download CBSE Revision Notes for CBSE Class 09 Social Science Population Chapter-14 Population: Size, distribution, a-ge-sex composition, population change-migration as a determinant of population change, literacy, health, occupational structure and national population policy : adolescents as under-served population group with special needs.
+Download CBSE Revision Notes for CBSE Class 09 Social Science Population (Not for Exams) Chapter-14 Population: Size, distribution, a-ge-sex composition, population change-migration as a determinant of population change, literacy, health, occupational structure and national population policy : adolescents as under-served population group with special needs.

 Download CBSE Revision Notes for CBSE Class 09 Social Science The Story of Village Palampur Chapter-15 The Story of Village Palampur: Economic transactions of Palampore and its interaction with the rest of the world through which the concept of production (including three factors of production (land, labour and capital) can be introduced.